iamkucuk/game_reviews_coding_exercise/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 2.0 License.